junmingzha/tuxedo-install/README.md

 ```
 [tuxedo@server ~]$ ./Disk1/install/runInstaller.sh -responseFile ~/installer.properties -silent -waitforcompletion
 ```

+**Note:** the following step does not appear to be necessary when running with the minimal response file.
+Some additional options in the installer.properties may require root.sh but this minimal install does not currently.

 8. Run the root.sh to register to the host's  central OUI registry